BarryDigby/MA5112/week4/README.md

 ### Cluster

 The RNA-Seq dataset derived from cell lines is available on lugh.
-Log on using the masters student account (or your own account if you have one):
+Log on using the masters student account:

 ```bash
 ssh mscstudent@lugh.nuigalway.ie